Determining the effect of cover cropping legacy on mycotoxin accumulation and fusarium disease in maize

 The relationship between cover crop legacy, ear rot severity, and fumonisin contamination will be analyzed using a two-way ANOVA in Rstudio with the p-value = 0.05.
 Mean comparisons of treatments will be made using a Tukey-HSD test.
 Regression models will be used to characterize the relationship between individual cover crop treatments and fumonisin contamination.

-To address Objective 2 (To identify the interaction between cover cropping legacy, mycorrhizal colonization, and ear rot disease in successive maize) a greenhouse study will be conducted.
+To address Objective 2 (To identify the interaction between cover cropping legacy, mycorrhizal colonization, and ear rot disease in successive maize) a greenhouse study was conducted.
 An experiment was conducted to determine the effect of mycorrhizal colonization on the severity of stalk rot disease in maize.
-In this experiment, one hundred and twenty short flowering maize plants (Early Sunglow Variety, Burpee) were planted in pots containing sterile soil, half of which were inoculated with 1.0g of a commercial AMF inoculum, MycoGrow (Fungi Perfecti) placed beneath the seed at planting.
+In this experiment, one hundred and twenty short flowering maize plants (Early Sunglow Variety, Burpee) were planted in pots containing sterile soil, half of which were inoculated with 1.0g of a commercial arbuscular mycorrhizal fungi (AMF) inoculum, MycoGrow (Fungi Perfecti) placed beneath the seed at planting.
 This commercial inoculum contained six species of AMF fungi.
 Plants were allowed to grow until the V9-10 growth stages, and stalks were inoculated with pathogen treatments through a stab inoculation method as described in Objective 1a.
 Within each AMF treatment (+AMF and NoAMF), twenty plants were inoculated with F. verticillioides, twenty with F. graminearum, and twenty with a sterile PDA plug.
-After two weeks, stalks will be harvested, and lesion size will be measured as stated in Objective 1a.
+After two weeks, stalks were harvested and lesion size was measured as stated in Objective 1a.

 Research results and discussion: